-From July 12, 2007, the Company has paid a quarterly dividend of 3.0 cents Canadian funds per share.
-The Company paid special dividends in Canadian dollars of three dollars per share on July 9, 2021, one dollar and 50 cents per share on October 15, 2015 and one dollar per share on March 20, 2014.
+From October 11, 2024, the Company has paid a quarterly dividend of 5.0 cents Canadian funds per share.
+Previously, the Company had paid a dividend of 3.0 cents Canadian funds per share since July 12, 2007.
+On December 12, 2024, the Company declared a special dividend in Canadian dollars of three dollars per share, which was paid on January 10, 2025.
+In prior years, the Company paid special dividends in Canadian dollars of three dollars per share on July 9, 2021, one dollar and 50 cents per share on October 15, 2015 and one dollar per share on March 20, 2014.
 The Company's position has been to pay a consistent dividend and have sufficient capital resources to pursue its strategy of organic growth combined with strategic acquisitions.
+Winpak is committed to sustainable growth in the quarterly dividend, targeting the achievement of a payout ratio of approximately 10 percent of net income attributable to equity holders of the Company within the next five years.